jaytrey777/Project-1-Revisited/README.md

 <img src = "https://github.com/jaytrey777/Project-1-Revisited/blob/main/Images/Dec_Tree_5_Most_Important_Features.png">
 </p>
 <p>
-The most important feature for the Decision Tree Model is Item_MRP, with a feature importance of about 0.45.
+The most important feature for the Decision Tree Model is `Item_MRP`, with a feature importance of about 0.45.
 This means that the model relied on this feature to make its decisions to split nodes about 45% of the time.
+This makes sense because the higher the retail price, the more sales it will have if it is a high sales item.

-The other top features were Outlet_Type, Item_Visibility, Item_Weight, and Outlet_Establishment_Year_1985.
+The other top features were `Outlet_Type`, `Item_Visibility`, `Item_Weight`, and `Outlet_Establishment_Year_1985`.
 The model made decisions based on these features 25%, 10%, 5% and 1% respectively.
-These features account for the majority of the decisions made by the model at any given time.
-Outlet_Type and Item_Visibility were also important in the Linear Regression model.
+These features account for the majority of the decisions made by the model at any given time. `Outlet_Type` and `Item_Visibility` were also important in the Linear Regression model.

+If the observation belongs to `Outlet_Type`, there are 4 types of stores that were analyzed: Grocery Store, Supermarket Type 1, Supermarket Type 2, Supermarket Type 3.
+The type of store you have and its size has a direct impact on the sales.

+If the observation belongs to Item `Visibility`, certain items are easily visible in multiple locations in the store while others are very hard to find.
+If items are not visible, they will be hard to find and this will hinder sales.
 </p>